 - Living History Presentation – For the ultimate experience, stage the presentation in an auditorium.
 Students (in their costumes) sit with their families as part of the audience.
 As a narrated slide show plays, each historical figure is introduced.
 Then the child “pops up” and presents a monologue.

-“I can’t say enough about the living history project.
+“I can’t say enough about this part of our biography genre study.
 Kids love it!
 And it’s full of instructional power.
 Kids read, research, create timelines, write in first person, memorize, practice public speaking skills, and more.
 The excitement and confidence-building of the program are magical.
-I hope you’ll try it.”
+I hope you’ll try it while you’re teaching biography.”